allenai/aristo-mini/README.md

 Please tell us what you think!

-* If you have a question or suggestion for a change, please file [an issue](https://github.com/allenai/aristo-mini/issues/new?labels=question).
+* If you have a question or suggestion for a change, take look at [existing issues](https://github.com/allenai/aristo-mini/issues) or [file a new issue](https://github.com/allenai/aristo-mini/issues/new?labels=question).

 * If you'd like to propose a change to this code, please submit a pull request.